 4. Don’t ignore the grunt work

-Allot specific time periods in your schedule to spend on certain “unpaid” aspects of your business like emailing, social media management, website management, taxes, miscellaneous.
-Allotting time for these things will keep you in check and not allow you to spend too much time doing non lucrative work but also ensure you do get to them as they are essential in a successful business.
+Allot time in your schedule to spend on certain “unpaid” aspects of your makeup business like emailing, social media management, website management, taxes, etc. Allotting time for these these less-exciting aspects of business will keep you in check.
+Dedicating a specific time block towards these tasks allows you to not overspend time doing non-lucrative work while also ensuring you do accomplish all essential business tasks.

 5. Network.
 Lots.